Meet the team

 Joy Beaumont is the project manager of the Regional Information System for Oncology and Haematology.
 This project aim is to identify and implement a regionally effective clinical information system that will among other things facilitate electronic prescribing and allow standardisation of treatment regimens.
 Her specific role is to lead the development and implementation of the system throughout the region within the agreed parameters using Prince2 methodology.
 Joy has an ICT background having worked for South Eastern Trust for many years.

-As a member of HSCB Cancer Commissioning Team, working with locality based groups, Clinical Reference Groups , HSC Trusts, Cancer Charities and other key stakeholders Loretta works through appropriate PHA nursing structures to ensure alignment and delivery of nursing matters relating to person centered cancer, palliative and end of life care.
+Loretta is also a member of HSCB Cancer Commissioning Team, working with locality based groups, Clinical Reference Groups , HSC Trusts, Cancer Charities and other key stakeholders.
+Loretta works through appropriate PHA nursing structures to ensure alignment and delivery of nursing matters relating to person centered cancer, palliative and end of life care.